itmands/nethserver-webtop5/README.rst

 Tomcat instance is managed by systemd unit called ``tomcat@webtop``.
 All logs are saved inside ``/var/lib/tomcats/webtop/logs/`` directory.
+The logs are rotated daily and deletes after 2 days.

 Tomcat output can also be inspected using the following command: ::